Where to Apply for a Passport: Complete Guide to U.S. Passport Office Locations

 How to Make an Appointment at a Passport Agency

-Appointments are always required to visit a passport agency.
+A passport appointment is always required to visit a passport agency.
 They can be scheduled by an online portal or by phone depending on your specific situation.

 Situation Steps to Make an Appointment